 In the 2022 midterms, Arizona is among the states where young people, ages 18-29, could have an outsized influence on the outcome, according to CIRCLE’s Youth Electoral Significance Index (YESI).
 The index includes data on the youth population, state election laws, projected competitiveness, and other factors that can shape young voters’ participation.
-In our 2022 YESI rankings, Arizona’s gubernatorial and U.S. Senate races rank #2 and #5, respectively.
+In our 2022 YESI rankings, both Arizona’s gubernatorial and U.S. Senate races rank #2.

 In this analysis, we dig deeper into why Arizona ranks highly as a state where youth can have a decisive impact on election outcomes.
 Our data highlights:

 - Youth voter turnout has been on the rise in Arizona: It increased 16 percentage points (10% to 26%) from 2014 to 2018, and 18 points (33% to 51%) between 2016 and 2020.

 - A diverse young population—potentially harmed by voting laws: Latinos and Indigenous youth are poised to have high electoral impact, but also disproportionately affected by restrictive voting laws.

 - Youth vote choice critical in close elections: Young people in the state favored Joe Biden by a 31-point margin in 2020, a year in which the president won Arizona by less than half a percentage point and incumbent Senator Mark Kelly won by 2.4 points.

 Rising Youth Voter Participation